Mawen67/Project_Pipeline/README.md

 2. Open the project in R

-3. Run the Shiny App
+3. Run the Shiny App in R

 *shiny::runApp(".")*